hseitaj/BlogWebsite/README.md

 - A functional Node.js project for the website.
 - At least one EJS file defining the structure of the website.
 - At least one CSS file for styling the website.

-## Example

-A visual representation of the project's goal can be found at [Paul Graham's Essays page](http://www.paulgraham.com/articles.html).

-## Contributing

-Feel free to fork the project, create a feature branch, and open a Pull Request if you have additions or fixes to contribute.

----

-## Changes Made

-- Added a **Prerequisites** section under Installation, specifying the need for Node.js and MongoDB.
-- Included steps to create a `.env` file for storing MongoDB connection URI.
-- Added a **Contributing** section encouraging community involvement.
-- Included a **Technical Stack** section detailing the technologies used.
-- Mentioned the necessity of connecting to a MongoDB database under the Technical Stack section, aligning with the initial project description.